chihchun/snapcraft-docker/README.md

 If you like to build arm target snap on amd64 hardware platform, please install [qemu-user-static](http://packages.ubuntu.com/qemu-user-static) on the docker host machine.

     sudo apt-get install qemu-user-static

+## Debug

+You can a shell in the container, and run the following command to build a prime folder.
+You can hack around in the prime folder, then run snapcraft snap to build the final snap package.

+    snapcraft-docker bash
+    snapcraft prime
+    # hack, hack, hack
+    snapcraft snap

 # Known issue
 * Your user id on docker host must be between 500-1100 to be able to use _sudo apt-get_ from snapcraft.